kathyonu/apotomoing_sequencers/README.md

 The regular expressions file empowering the String#to_textual method is here : lib/textual.rb

+The app works Using: Ruby-1.9.2-p290 and Rails 3.0.10

-Currently, we are writing this app using the Snow Leopard iMac with :
+Currently, we wrote this app using the Snow Leopard iMac with :
 ### [ruby](http://rubyforge.org/ "Ruby 1.9.2p0 2010-08-18 revision 29036 [x86_64-darwin10]")
 ### [rails](http://rubyforge.org/projects/rails/ "Rails 3.0.5, up through Rails 3.0.10")
 ### [apotomo](http://apotomo.de/ "Apotomo 1.2.0")